Join the RHS today and support our charitable work

-Rosemary beetle has spread rapidly since first being found breeding in central London.
+Rosemary beetle has spread rapidly since first being found breeding in central London in the late 1990s.
 It is now widespread throughout England and Wales.
-It is established in Scotland, present on Northern Ireland and may be established in parts of the Republic of Ireland.
+It is established in Scotland, present in Northern Ireland and may be established in parts of the Republic of Ireland.

-Both the adult beetles and the larvae feed on the foliage and flowers of host plants, with most of the damage occurring between late summer and the spring.
-Heavily infested plants can look very shabby by spring.
-The plants' appearance will usually improve as new growth develops in late spring-summer.
+Both the adult beetles and the larvae feed on the foliage and flowers of host plants, and are most active between late summer and the spring.

 Seen the rosemary beetle?
 We would like to know.